Kerbas-ad-astra/HGR-Community-Fixes/README.md

 The following patches are contained in this package (broken out into separate files so others can tinker and critque more easily):

 * An AntennaRange adaptation patch for the solar panel -- if AntennaRange is installed, its range will match that of the Communotron 16 whip antenna (suitable for LKO with a level 1 tracking station).
-	* There's also a RemoteTech patch as well.
-(I don't use RT, so no comment on this one.)
-	* There's also a patch to remove the obsolete "powerCurve" from the solar panel.
-It's probably harmless, but why risk it?
-* ModuleScienceLab is added to the Leek and Advanced Onion pods, so they can reset experiments and otherwise behave correctly.
-* Heat shield updates for the discrete heat shield, the Radish, and the Spud, so they match stock heat shields now.
-(They also properly support the 1.0.x updates for Deadly Reentry, I think.)
 * Cost and mass fixes for the fuel tanks and fairing.
 * Center of Pressure and Lift offsets for "descent" modules (the Type 45 Soy-Juice descent modules, the Lima, the Radish, and the Spud) and the heat shield, so capsules are passively aerodynamically stable.
 Also, buoyancy parameters which match the stock capsules.
+* Heat shield updates for the discrete heat shield, the Radish, and the Spud, so they match stock heat shields now.
+(They also properly support the 1.0.x updates for Deadly Reentry, I think.)
+* A "KAS" patch to remove deprecated KASModuleGrabs from RCS thrusters and the solar panels.
+* ModuleScienceLab is added to the Leek and Advanced Onion pods, so they can reset experiments and otherwise behave correctly.
 * A KIS patch to add an inventory to the Lima supply capsule.
+	* If you have a life support addon installed (TAC-LS, USI-LS, or Snacks!), the Lima will also include some supplies.
+* The 1.25m inline parachute is not surface-attachable, and now does not claim to be in the editor.
+The 0.625m inline parachute now opens at the same altitudes and pressures as the Mk16.
+* A RemoteTech patch for the solar panel.
+(I don't use RT, so no comment on this one.)
-* A "KAS" patch to remove deprecated KASModuleGrabs from RCS thrusters and the solar panels.
+	* There's also a patch to remove the obsolete "powerCurve" from the solar panel.
+It's probably harmless, but why risk it?
 * Engine patches for the SoyJuice descent modules.
 They now have Isp curves like Sepratrons, and their TWRs match.
+If you have the latest version of Landertron (0.11), the engines can be set to automatically fire just before landing, just like the Soyuz.
 * A "backup" RPM config, in case people forget (or rather, so that people aren't forced to remember) to change HGR/Spaces/SoyInt/internal2_RPM**.txt** to a **.cfg** file.

 ##Dependencies